ustaxcourt/ef-cms/docsify/frontend.md

 );
 ```

-Notice this header is wrapped in the connect function which allows us to get access to the state.menuHelper computed.
-We can also gain access to the sequences or any other providers we setup manually in cerebral.
-We also have access to the typically react props.
-Like mentioned before, we try to keep our react components logicless which means we use booleans from the computeds to determine when something should display.
+Notice this header is wrapped in the connect function which allows us access to the state.menuHelper computed.
+We can also gain access to the sequences or any other providers we have set up manually in Cerebral, in addition to the typical React props.
+As mentioned earlier, we try to keep our React components logicless which means we use booleans from the computeds to determine when something should display.

 !> if you are using `===` inside a React component, you should refactor to instead put it in a computed